Problems on infinite sumset configurations in the integers and beyond: Analogs of sumsets beyond the additive integers

 for the left and right finite products sets defined by $g$.
 Both types of product set are partition regular by Hindman's theorem.
 It is immediate that every $\fpl(g)$ contains $\{ g(i) g(j) : i < j \}$ for some unbounded sequence $n \mapsto g(n)$ in $G$.
 Unlike the special case of abelian groups, in general finite products sets need not contain $BC$ with $B,C \subset G$ infinite.
 In particular, we do not know how to answer the following question in full generality.

 \begin{question} Fix a countable group $(G,\cdot)$.
 Does every finite partition of $G$ have a cell that contains $BC$ for infinite sets $B,C \subset G$? \end{question}

 We have drawn several parallels in the integers between results about sumsets and results about arithmetic progressions.
 We conclude this section by drawing one more such parallel, posing a question on infinite patterns in cartesian products of amenable groups based on Austin's celebrated result~\cite{austin2016} on corners.
+Given a \Folner{} sequence $N \mapsto \Phi_N$ on $G$ write $\Phi^d$ for the \Folner{} sequence $N \mapsto \Phi_N \times \cdots \times \Phi_N$ on $G^d$.

 \begin{theorem}[{\cite[Corollary after Theorem~B]{austin2016}}] Let $G^d$ be the direct product of $d$ copies of an amenable group $(G,\cdot)$ and let $N\mapsto \Phi_N$ be a left \Folner{} sequence in $G$.
 If $A\subset G^d$ satisfies $\udens_{\Phi^d}(A)>0$ then